-National Capitol Brewing Co
+National Capital Brewing Co

 Company Names, addresses, dates1: